pahud/c9-ide/README.md

 # Security Concern

 1. make sure to update the security group of this EC2 instance and allow your original IP only to reduce the attack surface.
-If possible, disable all `HTTP` trafic and leave `HTTPS` only.
+If possible, just leave `HTTPS` only.
 2. don't use the default `MYUSERNAME` and `MYPASSWORD`, which is defined in the `Makefile`

 # Images available